wusw14/CLER/README.md

 | Monitor (M) | 603, 4323 | 343 | 0.0132

 The datasets used in this work can be downloaded from this [link](https://drive.google.com/drive/folders/1ZnGLUpYFZSC9Ru8HKFCrTthM--1aBqD-?usp=sharing).
+The downloaded datasets should be stored in the path "data/"

 ## Training and Evaluation